oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ## 1. Basic Kubernetes

 ### **Introduction**
-It is assumed that you have done a docker login to the appropriate registry and have pushed the storefront and stockmanager to the repository.
+It is assumed that you have done a docker login to the appropriate registry and have pushed the storefront and stockmanager docker images to the repository.

-We will not use secrets to access the docker repository, so make sure the repository containing your docker image on the OCI Repository is set to public.

-- Check your repository is indeed public.
-If you don't have access to the Repository console screen,  ask your instructor to set your personal repository images to **Public**

 ### Kubernetes
 Docker is great, but it only runs on a local machine, and doesn't have all of the nice cloud native features of kubernetes.